realtakahashi/faucet_pallet/README.md

 ### Traits

-This pallet  depend on "frame_support::unsigned::ValidateUnsigned".
+This pallet does not depend on any externally defined traits.

 ### Pallets